 A new study from Nemertes found that improved agility for IT is now the top driver for cloud migration.
 This is an increase from 29 percent in 2017.
 Businesses today mostly seem to be concerned with rolling services out to market quickly and reliably, which is much more difficult when working with legacy backend systems.

 Businesses seeking greater agility could strongly benefit from Unified Communications (UC).
-Through UC, a business can push all of its communications tools into one cloud-based or hybrid platform that can be accessed over the internet.
+Through UC, a business can push all of its communications tools into one pure or on-premises cloud platform that can be accessed over the internet.
 This enables rapid deployment and scalability, as well as simplified management and maintenance.
 UC is also great for businesses undergoing transitions, where the need for agility is heightened.

 Cost savings isn’t the big mover that it used to be in this space, but it’s still a top reason for migrating to the cloud.
 CAPEX vs. OPEX, after all, was listed as the second-biggest driver in Nemertes’ study, while 33 percent of respondents cited cost as the primary factor for adopting cloud communications.